edmassarani/mtga_deck_checker/README.md

 ```
 pipenv run python deck_check.py
 ```

 > P.S.
-Must be run in the same folder as the Pipfile
+Those must be run in the same folder as the Pipfile

 If you want to make it an executable, run: